UK Fin Lab

 Enter the annual percentage increase.

-See the final rent, total paid over the full projection, and the extra cost compared with keeping rent flat.
+See the final modelled rent, total paid over the projection and the extra cost compared with keeping rent flat.

 Final raw rent before rounding £913.34